zby/LLMEasyTools/README.md

 # LLMEasyTools
-**OpenAI tools and functions with no fuss.**
+**OpenAI tools and functions calls with simplicity**

 LLMEasyTool is a minimal Python package designed for seamless interaction with [OpenAI Python API library](https://github.com/openai/openai-python) or compatible.
-It focuses on 'tools' and 'function calls', offering a minimalist approach that doesn't get in your way.
+It focuses on *agentic* workflows with the LLM choosing the *tool* appropriate for a task, offering a minimalist approach that doesn't get in your way.

 One of the key advantages of LLMEasyTools is its non-intrusive design.
 It doesn't take over the interaction with the OpenAI client, making it easier for developers